 The evolution of the cannabis industry is taking place at a very rapid pace.
 Varieties in the types of seeds available in the market are also increasing with each passing day.
 The products like oils, concentrates, edibles, etc., produced from cannabis plants also have an increasing demand in the market.
-This has happened because of the legalization of handling cannabis and cannabis products.
+This has happened because of the legalization of handling cannabis and cannabis more products at i49.

 Two of the most talked-about types of seeds in the cannabis market are photoperiod cannabis strain seeds and regular autoflowering cannabis strain seeds.
 The debate about which type of strain is the best to be grown has been on for a long time.
 To get you a better perspective on which strain is the best, through this blog, we will discuss some of the key elements about the strains.
 These differences will be helpful in making a decision about the best cannabis strain.

 The main difference between the strains is that autoflowering strains do not require light to flower, while photoperiod strains need to be exposed to light for a day or two Regular Autoflower Seeds .